Barnsley-Metropolitan-Borough-Council/design-guide/_about/02-build-process.md

 ## Build process

-Run `gulp build` to compile your css and javascript.
+Run `gulp build` to compile your Sass to CSS.

+Run `node r.js -o build.js` to compile your Javascript dependencies.

+These can be defined as pre-build steps in your project.